This site was last updated on April 9, 2017

 To JOIN CLIC:

 If you have a formal CLIC Membership Registration FORM, please use it.
-To get a FORM, use this link to CLIC's (other) website at: http://www.SaveEastGrandDam.com and click on JOIN CLIC in the menu then on the small text under JOIN CLIC lower on the SEGD.com home page.
+To get a FORM, use this link to CLIC's (other) website at: http://www.SaveEastGrandDam.com and click on JOIN CLIC in the menu then on the small blue text under JOIN CLIC lower on the SEGD.com home page.
 When the FORM appears, scroll to the bottom of the page and hover your cursor near the bottom, center of the page.
-A shadow box with four icons will appear.
+A shadow box with four icons will magically appear.
 Click on the right icon to download the CLIC Membership Registration FORM in PDF format, print it, complete it manually and mail it, with your check/checque payable to CLIC to the address at the top of the FORM.
-If you use a cursor-less computer, when the FORM appears, click on the "Share" icon to print or save the form electronically on your computer.
+If you use a cursor-less computer, when the FORM appears, click on the form and on the "Share" icon to print or save the form electronically on your computer.

 If you don’t have a FORM, send the following information by snail-mail ...